openziti/ziti-doc/docfx_project/ziti/overview.md

 ## Overview of a Ziti Network

 The Ziti Network (Ziti) is composed of the following building
-blocks: Controller, Router, Edge Router, Edge Clients.
+blocks: Ziti Controller, Ziti Router, Ziti Edge Router, Ziti Edge Clients.
 These components are used in conjunction to provide secure connectivity between two points such as a client to a server.
 This type of network is considered an overlay network because it